superDuperCyberTechno/plow/README.md

 # Plow

 I was sick and tired of moving DNS records around manually when moving domains and name servers.
-I finally caved in and made this little tool.
+I finally caved in and concocted this little tool.
 Feed this thing a domain and it will scrape all the DNS records and cram them into a BIND-valid zone file so you can simply import *that* without fiddling with all this crap.

+**Disclaimer**: The vast majority of this codebase is AI-generated.

 ## Features